calebmeyer/The-Reactor-Core/source/posts/1-react-hooks-with-ajax-validations.md

 _Narrator (hopefully Wayne June): That's what he thinks._

 All you have to do is `useState` for state variables and `useEffect` instead of componentDidMount.
 I've started using hooks everywhere, for every component I write.
-They make gigantic classical components into tiny, steamlined, easy-to-read functions.
+They make gigantic classical components into tiny, streamlined, easy-to-read functions.

 # Ajax Validations
 A few weeks ago, I came upon an interesting problem.
 We have a form that accepts a string which has to be unique in the context of a select box.
 The combination of the two is a huge amount of data, so getting it all ahead of time would slow down page load.
 A lot.
 So we made an ajax validation method.
 This is where our troubles began.